Best Espresso Beans: Our Review on Which Beans Make the Best Espresso

 Fairtrade also works to improve working conditions on international coffee farms.
 The companies reinvest their profits into changing the fertilizers and chemicals used on the plants and endangering the health of farmers.

 Remember, not all coffee companies are Fairtrade, and not all Fairtrade coffee companies sell espresso beans.
-While we try to stick with Fairtrade coffee when we can, some of the best coffee beans come from farms that don't have the ability to offer Fairtrade coffee.
+While we try to stick with Fairtrade coffee when we can, some of the best beans come from farms that don't have the ability to offer Fairtrade coffee.

 Fairtrade applies to the financial component of buying coffee from producers.
 Organic applies to the coffee beans themselves.